 Smith goes on to explain the process is similar to auto maintenance.
 “Just as a car mechanic would bring the need for oil changes and routine tune-ups to the owner’s attention.
 There is no difference.
 Mechanical products need maintenance or they will stop working and have decreased lifespans.”

-So just because your heating and air conditioning equipment was working fine last season doesn’t mean it doesn’t need its annual tune-up.
+So just because your heating and air conditioning equipment was working well last season doesn’t mean it doesn’t need its annual tune-up.
 The real matter is it needs maintenance now, and yearly prior to the peak heating and peak cooling season.
-Parker Pearce Service Experts Heating & Air Conditioning’s fall promotion is going on now and you can save on a seasonal Precision tune-ups by calling 301-476-4577 today.
+Parker Pearce Service Experts’s fall promotion is going on now and you can save on a seasonal Precision tune-ups by calling 301-476-4577 today.